CLIMATE CHANGE CONTROVERSY

 If you gaze long enough into an abyss, the abyss will gaze back at you.
 Friedrick Nietzsche

 I'm not sure specifically what Nietzsche had in mind with this quote, but for me, it suggests that if we focus on something we perceive to be a problem, which may or may not exist, we will make it real for ourselves as it gazes back up at us.
 Such is the phenomenon of projection.
-So, if we're looking for a fatalistic crisis, it will soon find us, giving us all the rationalisations we need to believe in it, sometimes with religious ferocity.
+So, if we're looking for a fatalistic crisis, it will soon find us, providing us with all the rationalisations we need to believe in it, sometimes with religious fervour.

 _____________________________________________________________________